The new East Longmeadow Public Library

 that the Information Services Department houses over 2,000 reference books on a variety of subjects?

-that there are 12 computer terminals with access to the Internet, Microsoft Word, Excel and PowerPoint?
+that there are 12 computers in the Adult area and 4 computers in the Teen area with access to the Internet, Microsoft Word, Excel and PowerPoint?

 and that the library provides free access to many online databases where you may access magazine and newspaper articles, reference books, dictionaries, health information and more?
 Most of these databases are available from home.
-To access these databases, visit our Subject Guide to Online Resources under the Adult Services tab.
+To access these databases and hundreds of librarian selected web sites on many topics, including health and wellness, business, consumer, finance and more, visit our Subject Guide to Online Resources under the Adult Services tab.

 Visit our Newspaper & Magazine Area

 Did you also know that the library subscribes to more than 130 magazines and newspapers?
 Each year we evaluate our current subscriptions for relevance and popularity and make changes as needed.
 Some of our new subscriptions are “American Artist “, “Barron’s”, “Cooks Illustrated”, “Family Tree Magazine”, “Digital Photo” and many more.
 These may all circulate with your library card.

 Imagine a cold morning in February, with snow glistening on the ground.
 Now picture yourself in our Reading Garden, the sun streaming in, the sound of water tumbling over the pebbles in the fountain, and a good book in your hand.

 |Number of items that circulated July 2012 – June 2013